D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 In the exhibit you see that the DNS rule is defined with protocol set to TCP while the DNS-Deny is set to Any.

-The teams report that are delays in teh DNS resolution, that is the DNS eventually resolves the URL to an IP but it takes longer that it should be.
+The teams report that are delays in the DNS resolution, that is the DNS eventually resolves the URL to an IP but it takes longer that it should be.

-This is the case due to teh fact that DNS resolution is carried out with UDP (User Datagram Protocol) as the **primary** protocol, as it is faster than TCP, thus the DNS-Deny rule will be matched for the UDP traffic instead of the DNS rule therefore blocking the primary traffic fro DNS resolution.
+This is the case due to the fact that DNS resolution is carried out with UDP (User Datagram Protocol) as the **primary** protocol, as it is faster than TCP, thus the DNS-Deny rule will be matched for the UDP traffic instead of the DNS rule therefore blocking the primary traffic fro DNS resolution.

-DNS is designed to be robust therefore it tries to resolve also over TCP and this time it succeeds as this traffic matches the DNS rule on teh NSG for teh subnet of teh DNS Server.
+DNS is designed to be robust therefore it tries to resolve also over TCP and this time it succeeds as this traffic matches the DNS rule on the NSG for the subnet of the DNS Server.

 ---